Terephthalic acid: Alternative reaction media

 The use of carbon dioxide overcomes many of the problems with the original industrial process.
 Because CO2 is a better flame inhibitor than N2, a CO2 environment allows for the use of pure oxygen directly, instead of air, with reduced flammability hazards.
 The solubility of molecular oxygen in solution is also enhanced in the CO2 environment.
 Because more oxygen is available to the system, supercritical carbon dioxide (Tc = 31 °C) has more complete oxidation with fewer byproducts, lower carbon monoxide production, less decarboxylation and higher purity than the commercial process.

 In supercritical water medium, the oxidation can be effectively catalyzed by MnBr2 with pure O2 in a medium-high temperature.
 Use of supercritical water instead of acetic acid as a solvent diminishes environmental impact and offers a cost advantage.
-However, the scope of such reaction systems is limited by the even harsher conditions than the industrial process (300–400 °C, >200 bar).
+However, the scope of such reaction systems is limited by the even more demanding conditions than the industrial process (300–400 °C, >200 bar).